noypi/iost.cs/README.md

     tx.TokenTransfer(...);
 ```

-## Some command transactions in TxBuilder
+## Some common transactions in TxBuilder

 ```C#
     using IOSTSdk;